covcom/205CDE/01 C9 IDE/README.md

     > The official documentation on installing [LAMP](https://help.ubuntu.com/community/ApacheMySQLPHP)

-3. Now you can put your lab1 stuff in these server and view it in a browser.
+3. Now you can put your lab1 stuff in this server and view it in a browser.

     * Download your lab1 material and extract within Ubuntu.
 For example, mine is extracted at `/home/yang/Downloads/workspace`'

     ![](.md_images/folder.png)

-    * Open terminal, create a symbolic link to `/var/www/html`.
-A symbolic link basically is a pointer that stays inside `/var/www/html` but pointing to the actual location of our lab material.
+    * Open terminal, create a symbolic link to `/var/www/HTML`.
+A symbolic link basically is a pointer that stays inside `/var/www/HTML` but pointing to the actual location of our lab material.

     ```sh
         sudo ln -s /home/yang/Downloads/workspace/ /var/www/html
     ```

     * Restart Apache server.
-This step may not be necessary, just a pre-caution.
+This step may not be necessary, just a precaution.

     ```sh
          sudo /etc/init.d/apache2 restart